-Roanoke Bible College models its student life philosophy after the life of Jesus Christ (Luke 2:52).
-Just as Christ grew in wisdom, in stature, and in favor with God and men, the Student Life staff strives to create and maintain a living and learning environment to enhance our students' spiritual, social, and intellectual development.
-Student Life is a team effort of administrators, faculty, staff, and student leaders who provide numerous activities, programs, and events to encourage students in their spiritual development.
+Mid-Atlantic Christian University models its student life philosophy after the life of Jesus Christ (Luke 2:52).
+Just as Christ grew in wisdom, in stature, and in favor with God and men, the student life staff strives to create and maintain a living and learning environment that will enhance the spiritual, intellectual, social, and physical development of the student body.
+Student life is a team effort of administrators, faculty, staff, and student leaders who provide numerous activities, programs, and events to encourage students in their spiritual development.